Stephen Jarvis -MBACP - Diploma Counselling -Diploma CBT BACP Registered

 This depends on what your needs are.
 Some people find that after only a very few sessions they have some clarity and focus and are ready to end the counselling.

-Other people value the ongoing support and relationship with me and will continue to come for weeks, months or even years.
+Other people value the ongoing support and relationship counselling gives them and will continue to want sessions for weeks, months or even years.
 There is no one size fits all when it comes to counselling.

 The frequency and duration of your contact with me is something that we will keep under review as we work together.
 I will never tell you that you have to keep coming for sessions, you are always free to leave the sessions when you feel ready.